ankitects/anki/docs/contributing.md

 getting the types perfect - even a partial type like Dict[str, Any] or List[Tuple] is an improvement over no types at all.

-Anki bundles Qt stubs, but they are not perfect, so you'll find when doing things like connecting signals, you may have to add the following to the end of a line to silence the spurious errors.
+Qt's stubs are not perfect, so you'll find when doing things like connecting signals, you may have to add the following to the end of a line to silence the spurious errors.

 ```
  # type: ignore